 • Extra money for souvenirs, drinks, and tips (small change helps pay for using the villagers' toilets on the first day).

-What to put in the duffle bags
+What to put in the Duffle Bag

 TreXperience will provide you with a duffel bag to pack items you do not need to keep during the day.
-Our Porters on the Inca Trail will carry this bag for you throughout the trek.
-Please note that this bag should weigh a maximum of 7 kg, including your sleeping bag and air mattress (if you bring/rent one).
+Our Porters will carry this bag for you throughout the trek.
+Please note that this bag should weigh a maximum of 7 kg (15 lb), including your sleeping bag and air mattress (if you bring/rent one).
 These 2 items weigh about 3 kg (2 kg sleeping bag and 1 kg air pad).
-During the Inca Trek, you will travel through different temperatures as you climb and descend; it can also be cold at night at the campsite.
-Therefore, layers work best.

 • 4 sets of undergarments, wearing a sports bra, and compression shorts will help keep you comfortable and prevent chafing.
-If you're hiking in cold weather, layering with a base layer and thermal underwear will keep you warm.
-And finally, don't forget to pack plenty of socks!
-Hiking socks should be moisture-wicking and cushioned to protect your feet from blisters.

 • 1 Warm, down jacket for the coldest nights.
 The best jackets are made of down or synthetic insulation, keeping you warm even when wet.
-Look for a coat with a hood and plenty of pockets to store all your essential gear.

-• Toothbrush and paste, make sure the brush and paste are small, compact, and for camping trips.
+• Toothbrush and paste: Make sure the brush and paste are small and compact for camping trips.

 • Plastic bags to keep wet or muddy clothes separate